-But underscoring the sharp economic divergences across the euro zone, house prices fell only 4 percent overall in the bloc between their peak and the third quarter of 2012 because property has retained its value or risen in the wealthier, northern economies of Belgium, France and Germany.
+But underscoring the sharp economic divergences across the eurozone, house prices fell only 4 percent overall in the bloc between their peak and the third quarter of 2012 because the property has retained its value or risen in the wealthier, northern economies of Belgium, France, and Germany.

 In the most recent quarterly reading of the health of the residential property market, Eurostat said real estate prices in the 17 nations sharing the euro fell 2.5 % in July-to-September compared to the same period a year ago.

-The good news is that the property prices are no longer in free-fall, it is still falling but at a lower rate.
+The good news is that property prices are no longer in free fall, it is still falling but at a lower rate.

 Also, see What the Experts Predict for 2013 by Knight Frank.